HomeBrooklyn Market ReportEast New York

 East New York, Brooklyn at a Glance

-Ready to Sell in East New York?
+Ready to Sell Your East New York Home?

-Get a personalized pricing strategy built on real market data — not an algorithm.
+Get a personalized pricing strategy built on the same NYC public-records data you just saw on this page — not an algorithm's guess.
 Justin Braithwaite will walk you through what your home is worth today and when to list for maximum results.

-★★★★★ 5.0 · 169+ Reviews ✓ 261 Seller Transactions ✓ $216M+ Total Sold ✓ Licensed Broker · CNE
+★★★★★ 5.0 · 169+ Reviews· 261 Seller Transactions· $216M+ Total Sold· Licensed Broker · CNE